dpavot/blah6/README.md

 Application of small sub set of regular expressions to catch false and negative examples that follow the previously mentioned patterns had some interesting results.

-Test against the gold standard data set shows 53 detections.
+Test against the gold standard data set shows 53/127 (41.73%) detections.

 ## Day 07/02/2020

+Application of a classifier without any tuning (neural network model): 23.08% accuracy.

 Initial exploration of the identification of negative relations between human phenotypes and genes was partially successful.
 More manual work, building regular expressions, should boost these preliminary results.

 #### Future Work:

-- Application of a classifier (check how it compares).
 - Evaluate on the entire PGR corpus.
 - Application to other data sets.
 Negative relations in manually annotated data sets should be easier to detect since the unknown relations would be present.